petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

    You automatically begin editing a display page based on the Clarity MP master page.

-1. In the Fragments menu on the left, scroll down to the *Content Display* fragment group, and drag a *Content Display* fragment onto the drop zone.
+1. In the Fragments menu on the left, scroll down to the Content Display fragment group, and drag a *Content Display* fragment onto the drop zone.

    ![Drag the Content Display fragment onto the page to display the page's web content.](./adding-simple-display-page-templates/images/03.png)

-   By default, this fragment automatically displays whatever content the page is being used for.
+   By default, this fragment automatically displays the content type selected for the page.

 1. Click the Content Display fragment you added.